 - Don’t be misled by the terms ‘Natural’, ‘Herbal’, ‘Green’, ‘Non-Toxic’, ‘Clean’ ‘Organic’, ‘Chemical free’ etc. These terms are misrepresented a lot of the time to lure unsuspecting consumers to a product or to drag them away from some others.
 An example of this is ‘Kali Mehendi’ or black henna which is advertised and labelled as a safe alternative to metallic hair dyes.
 What you find on the labels of this product are terms like ‘Herbal’ ‘No Ammonia’, ‘Contains Amla, Shikakai, Reetha’ and other such words.
 In truth the black colour is obtained by adding a chemical called PPD (ParaPhenylamineDiamine) which is a harmful chemical that is present in many over the counter metallic hair dyes.
 PPD is mentioned in the ingredient list, but in such a way that someone who was unaware wouldn’t even suspect that it was unsafe.

 - Preservative free: Another term that is very grossly misrepresented is ‘preservative free’.
-Parabens are the most commonly used and recognized preservatives in skin care.
-While it hasn’t been conclusively proven to be carcinogenic it is understandable if people to avoid it.
-That does not mean the company making the product will avoid using it in their products.
-While it is ok to look for products that don’t contain parabens, looking for preservative free ones is asking for trouble.
-And you can be sure that any product that contains water (cream or lotion based) or any product that a chance of coming into the slightest contact with water, should and does contain a preservative.
+Parabens are the most commonly used, recognized and maligned preservatives in skin care.
+While it has been conclusively proven to be safe people still tend to avoid it.
+While it is ok to look for products that contain ingredients of ones preference, looking for preservative free ones is asking for trouble.
+And you can be sure that any product that contains water (cream or lotion based) or any product that has a chance of coming into the slightest contact with water, should and does contain a preservative.
 A lot of ‘Natural’ product based companies avoid mentioning the word “preservative” on the label and instead mention the chemical name of the preservative which isn’t easily discernible or list ingredients like Vitamin A, Tea tree oil, Grapefruit seed extracts, citric acid etc. as preservatives.
 They are NOT.
 Each one of those ingredients has a different purpose in a formulation but none of them are effective as preservatives.

 - ‘Other Ingredients’ : What does this mean?
 When a company creates a unique formulation and gets it patented, they don’t have to mention the ‘secret ingredient’ in that formulation on the label and can simply say ‘other ingredients’ which is understood to be the ingredient/s that makes the product unique.